jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

 **Edge version**:
 - cmake support to resolve some earlier build annoyances.
-Binaries are still provided below.
 - enhancement of reset conditions of decoder to improve reception

 ## Usage